 Allergy ShotsPage address: https://www.mnsu.edu/shs/allergyshots.html

-In order that we may service you in the safest and most effective way, the staff of the Student Health Services (SHS) requires that you comply with the following procedures:
+In order for us to provide allergy shots in the safest and most effective manner, Student Health Services at Minnesota State Mankato requires that you comply with the following procedures:

-- Specific, written orders for your injections i.e. frequency, strength and dosage, must be submitted to the SHS by your allergist and included as part of your medical file.
+- Specific, written orders for your injections i.e. frequency, strength and dosage, must be submitted to Student Health Services by your allergist and included as part of your medical file.
 A nurse will follow your physician's instructions for administering allergy injections.
 If the instructions are unclear or if you are late for your injection, your physician will be contacted.

 - All orders from the allergist must be re-evaluated or updated yearly.
 If you experience problems with the injections and/or allergy symptoms, you must return to your allergist for re-evaluation.